 Calling all sewists!
 My brother-in-law Chad (who is a respiratory therapist at the hospital I was born at) just called me about making face masks because they are running out at the hospital.
 He made it very clear that some sort of mask is better than no mask.
 So I’ve researched the best materials to use per the CDC guidelines and the Cambridge University study and created a free face mask sewing pattern that can be cut by hand with my free printable PDF or on a Cricut Explore or Maker with my free SVG cut file.
 These Cricut face mask patterns use common household materials you probably already have and can be made with slots for filters, adjustable ties, and a wire to fit snugly around your nose.
 Help me sew DIY face masks for our essential hospital workers on the front line!

-Important: These DIY face masks do not replace the need for N95 masks.
-Rather, they are a last resort when no N95 masks are available.
+Important: These DIY face masks do not replace the need for N95 masks, but by making and wearing DIY face masks, we’re able to reserve the N95 masks for frontline healthcare workers.
+DIY face masks are a last resort when no N95 masks are available.
 Some mask is better than no mask at all.
-If you have an N95 mask, this pattern WILL fit right over an N95 without modification, if you’d like to use it to extend the life of your N95.
+Healthcare workers: if you have an N95 mask, this DIY mask WILL fit right over an N95 without modification, if you’d like to use it to extend the life of your N95.